 It is a travesty how little information is available to Americans about the quality of particular health care providers.
 We spend a tremendous amount of money on health care.
 And, we often put our lives in the hands of health care providers.
-Health insurers generally do not disclose even the bad actors.
-But, under Senate pressure, Medicare is naming an additional 400 nursing homes with serious health and safety violations.
+Commercial health insurers rarely if ever disclose the bad actors.
+Under Senate pressure, Medicare is naming an additional 400 nursing homes with serious health and safety violations.

 Earlier this month, Senators Bob Casey (D-PA) and Pat Toomey (R-PA) released a report on nursing homes with serious health and safety violations.
 The report focuses on poor federal oversight of hundreds of nursing homes found by state survey agencies to abuse and neglect patients.
 In some of these facilities, investigators found residents were left without proper nutrition or languishing in filthy conditions.
 In other facilities, residents were physically abused and sexually assaulted.
 Consequently, in some instances, residents have died prematurely.

 Given budget cuts, the report asks whether Medicare has the needed resources to properly oversee and inspect these nursing homes and help improve conditions.

 Even though state agencies have flagged these nursing homes for their poor performance, the Centers for Medicare and Medicaid Services (CMS) has not identified them to the public nor has CMS acted to ensure they improve their quality.
 As a result of limited resources, CMS has named only 88 poor-performing nursing homes as “Special Focus Facilities,” SFF, to which it is directing its attention.
 But, 400 additional nursing homes qualify as SFF because they have been found to have a “persistent record of poor care.”

 Since CMS has not been treating these 400 nursing homes as in need of special oversight, it had not identified them to the public.
 In the wake of the report’s release, however, the federal government has agreed to post a list of these 400 underperforming nursing homes.